Benjamin Ritchie: U.S. Supreme Court appeal

 Apart from his clemency petitions, Ritchie also appealed to the U.S. Supreme Court to delay his execution.
 The appeal was rejected on May 19, 2025, the eve of the execution.

 A separate appeal filed to the 7th U.S. Circuit Court of Appeals was also rejected on May 18, 2025.

 Execution

 On May 20, 2025, 45-year-old Ritchie was put to death by lethal injection at the Indiana State Prison before dawn.
+On the same day, Texas executed Matthew Lee Johnson for the 2012 burning death of Nancy Harris during a robbery.

 According to the Indiana Department of Corrections, the execution procedure commenced shortly after midnight.
 At 12:46 AM Ritchie was pronounced dead after he was administered a single dose of pentobarbital.
 For his last meal, Ritchie requested the "Tour of Italy" meal from Olive Garden, which includes fettuccine alfredo, lasagna, and chicken parmigiana.
-His last words were: "I love my family, my friends, and all the support I've gotten.
+His last words were: "I Love My Family, my friends, and all the support I've gotten.
 I hope they all find peace."